 Spring’s all about spending time outdoors.
-And, we have plenty to keep us busy in these warmer months – from visiting the returning farmer’s markets to hanging out at local parks.
+Fortunately, we have plenty to keep us busy in these warmer months – from visiting the returning farmers markets to hanging out at local parks.
 Spring’s also an ideal time to go on a picnic and to hike.
-So, why not combine the two?
-Here are seven picture-perfect picnic hikes in Pittsburgh that will make your spring complete.
+Why not combine the two?
+Here are seven picture-perfect picnic hikes, some of the best hikes in Pittsburgh, that will make your spring complete.

 What are your favorite picnic hikes in Pittsburgh?
 Do you think these are some of the best hikes in Pittsburgh?
 Let us know in the comments!
 Then take a peek at the best places to have a picnic in Pittsburgh (minus the hiking).